-In July 2019, Council for Promoting Social change Taking Advantage of Robots announced a report titled by Changes in the Environment Surrounding Robots and Direction of Future Policy.
+In July 2019, Council for Promoting Social Taking Advantage change of Robots announced a report titled by Changes in the Environment Surrounding Robots and Direction of Future Policy.
 This report analyzes the market trends of industrial robots, the expanded participation of new runners, the appearance of new businesses utilizing robots, and the direction of each country's robot policy.
 Then, based on the analysis, the report presents the direction of future robot policy.
 As of 2020, follow-up measures are in progress.
+Additional funding of 17.6 million USD (2 billion JPY) for the year 2019 (up from 0.88 billion USD (100 billion JPY) for the year 2018) was allocated to the Moonshot Research and Development Program to address the concerns of population decline and aging.
+These projects aimed to develop robots that could enhance both the physical and mental limitations of the human body and AI robots that evolve alongside humans.